Lesson Plan - Get It!

 From 333 B.C. to 323 B.C., Alexander continued his campaign to push his kingdom's borders beyond Greece.
 Eventually, he reached the Indus River in India.

 By around 326 B.C., Alexander reached the edge of the Indus River and decided that was far enough.
-He started on his way back home; however, he fell ill on the way and eventually died in Babylon.
+He started on his way back home but fell ill and eventually died in Babylon.
 Some suggested he was poisoned, but most historians agree he likely just got malaria.

 Was He That Great?